-Most credit card companies let you add an authorized user without providing that individual’s Social Security Number.
-You only need their name, birthday and address in most cases.
+Some credit card companies let you add an authorized user without providing that individual’s Social Security Number (SSN).
+You only need their name, birthday and address in some cases.

 But requirements vary by credit card company, and not all of them will allow you to add an authorized user with no SSN.
-To give you a better sense of what, exactly, is required to add an authorized user, we looked into some of the most popular issuers’ policies.
+To give you a better sense of what is required to add an authorized user, we looked into some of the most popular issuers’ policies.

-Barclaycard– Name, Birthday, Relationship to Primary Cardmember and Citizenship status
+Barclaycard– Name, Birthday, Address, Relationship to Primary Cardmember and Citizenship status

 Before adding an authorized user, you should also make sure to weigh the benefits and potential drawbacks of doing so.
 On the one hand, it will help the authorized user build credit.
 And if you mess up, the authorized user can have the negative records removed from his or her credit report.
 On the other hand, you’re the one who’s responsible for paying the bill every month.